gsuberland/DemozooDotNet/README.md

 .NET API for Demozoo - http://demozoo.org/

-Written for .NET Standard, should work on both .NET Framework and .NET Core on all supported platforms.
+Written for .NET Standard with support for the following framework targets:

+* .NET Core 2.1 (netcoreapp2.1)
+* .NET Core 2.0 (netcoreapp2.0)
+* .NET Standard 2.0 (netstandard2.0)
+* .NET Framework 4.7.2 (net472)
+* .NET Framework 4.7.1 (net471)
+* .NET Framework 4.6.2 (net462)
+* .NET Framework 4.6.1 (net461)
+* .NET Framework 4.5.2 (net452)

+Windows 10 and Ubuntu are officially supported.

-This is currently a work in progress, but it fetches some data.
+This is currently a work in progress, but it fetches most of the production and party data already.

+## Dependencies

+The only dependency is the [RestSharp](http://restsharp.org/) NuGet package.

+## Tests

+Tests are done with xUnit.
+The goal is to have 100% test coverage.

 ## Documentation